MicrosoftDocs/OfficeDocs-SharePoint/migration/Export-AMR-API.md

 The SharePoint Migration Export API (migration asynchronous metadata read) aims to reduce the CSOM calls in areas: incremental migration, after migration verification and permission settings.

 >[!Note]
->The first version of the Asynchronous Metadata Read supports files, folders, lists, list items, and the document library.
+>The first version of the Migration Asynchronous Metadata Read API supports files, folders, lists, list items, and the document library.
 Permissions are expected to be covered in a subsequent version.

 Key supported features: